brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 of the peninsula:

 +++ {.CalloutInformation}
 *Upon reaching the tip of the peninsula you immediately learn that you are not the first unfortunate souls to have been marooned on this accursed island.
-Scattered*
-+++

-+++ {.CalloutInformation}
-*about a small patch of shore is the evidence of another shipwreck.
+Scattered about a small patch of shore is the evidence of another shipwreck.
 Broken crates and barrels litter the sand, and one large chunk of the ship’s helm reveals that it was a vessel of moderate size.*

 *Of particular note is what appears to be a small burial mound erected far from the water.
 A mound of stones, piled low in the shape of a grave, is ornamented with a small bunch of jungle flowers, relatively fresh.
 Carved on a piece of flotsam used as a grave marker is a single name: Asha.
 According to the dating, Asha died at the young age of 23 sometime five years ago.*